f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Monitoring VELOS Fan Tray Status via API
 -----------------------------------------

-Each VELOS chassis has one or more fantrays for cooling.
+Each VELOS chassis has one or more fan trays for cooling.
 The CX410 chassis has a single fan tray, and the CX1610 chassis four fan trays.
 You can monitor each fan tray with the API call below.
 You can replace **component=fantray-1** at the end of the API call with **component=fantray-2** to see the second controller status.

 .. code-block:: bash

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-platform:components/component=fantray-1

-In the output you'll see the firmware and software versions, serial number, part number and **empty** state which indicates if the fantray is installed.
-It will also display the fantray temperature, inlet fan speeds, and exhaust fan speeds.
+In the output you'll see the firmware and software versions, serial number, part number and **empty** state which indicates if the fan tray is installed.
+It will also display the fan tray temperature, inlet fan speeds, and exhaust fan speeds.

 .. code-block:: json